ollieelliot/Resistor-color-code-scanner/README.md

-# The resistor color code scanner
+# Resistor color code scanner

 ## A camera scanner that can scan a resistor and print out the ohmic value of it.
 Currently there is only a working version for Python using IP Webcam for android.
 Below are some photos of the project.